Easily Wax a Snowboard

 Overview on Waxing a Snowboard

-Waxing your snowboard can be done quickly with the right tools and a little bit of knowledge.
-If you want to find out more about the different methods for waxing a snowboard (the hot wax method vs the crayon method), you should read my post HERE.
+With the right tools and a little bit of knowledge, this task is fairly easy too.
+If you want to find out more about the different methods for waxing a snowboard (the hot wax method vs the crayon method), you should read my post on different waxing methods.

 Note that I always recommend following all manufacturer instructions so ensure that you read all pamphlets and information about both the heat gun and the wax you use prior to using them.